extremeshok/docker-openlitespeed/README.md

 * default configs will be added if the config dir is empty
 * OWASP modsecurity rules enabled
 * Restart openlitespeed when changes to the vhost/domain.com/cert dirs are detected, ie ssl certificate is updated
-* xshok-vhost-fix-permissions, xshok-vhost-generate-cron is non-blocking (runs parallel)
+* xshok-vhost-fix-permissions, xshok-vhost-generate-cron and xshok-vhost-monitor-certs are all non-blocking (runs parallel)
 * Outputs platform information on start

 # VHOST_FIX_PERMISSIONS (enabled by default)